aionescu/boros/README.md

 The script can modify this list, and when the script finishes, the comments *are replaced with the new values from the `comments` list*, and *the script is re-run*.
 This continues until either the script stops modifying the comments, or calls the `halt ()` function.

 A good example of this can be found in the [Fibonacci](Examples/Fibonacci.brs) example.

+### Types and Exceptions

+`boros` is dynamically-typed.
+Performing operations on values of the wrong type will halt the program with a `Runtime error`.

+You can use the `type` function to get the "kinda sorta" type of a value, e.g. `type 2 == "Num"`, `type [1, "abc"] == "List"`.

+You can also throw exceptions using the `throw` function.
+Any value can be provided as parameter, and will be `show`n in the error message.
+There is currently no `catch`/`finally` mechanism.

 ### Examples